This post may contain affiliate links. Learn more.

 Let’s take a closer look:

-- Blundstone’s Original 500 series features a shock protection system that reduces impact on your soles by 33 percent.
+- Blundstone’s Original 500 series features a shock protection system that reduces the impact on your soles by 33 percent.

 - It comes with a removable footbed that wicks moisture away to add further comfort and dependability.